mpickpt/mana-doc/docs/source/index.rst

    Set MANA's coordinator log file path.

-.. option:: --gdb

-   Restart MANA and the target executable with gdb.

 .. option:: --timing

    Print timing information for each stages for checkpoint and restart to stderr.